 Commandment #1.
-Make computing, storage, and bandwidth abundant to DoD developers and users.
+Make computing, storage, and bandwidth abundant to DoD developers and users, especially in operational systems.
 Effective use of software requires that sufficient resources are available for computing, storage, and communications.
 The DoD should adopt a strategy for rapidly transitioning DoD IT to current industry standards such as cloud computing, distributed databases, ubiquitous access to modernized wireless systems (leveraging commercial standards), abundant computing power and bandwidth that is made available as a platform, integration of mobile technologies, and the development of a DoD platform for downloading applications.
-[All types]
+Unit cost of IT infrastructure and services should be used as a metric in track improvements.
+An important metric of abundance must be the ability to actually deliver code, and DoD must be able to count the number of programmers within an organization and make sure that the balance of coders to managers is correct [All types]